Watch the Michael Jordan documentary online: stream The Last Dance with our global viewing guide

 Stream The Last Dance - USA

 If you already have access to the ESPN channel then you're all set to enjoy two episodes back-to-back each week on Sundays from 9pm ET through May 17.
 If not though, the cheapest way to get access without a lengthy and expensive cable contract is to sign up for the cord-cutters favorite, Sling TV.
-You'll find ESPN on Sling Orange from $30 a month.
+You'll find ESPN on Sling Orange from $30 a month (first month currently on offer for $20 though).
 If you fancy checking out the other Sling channels (Blue tier) for free, there's an ongoing offer where you can watch from 5pm ET every night without even entering your credit card details.

 What about Netflix, though?
 Well, plenty of other countries around the world are showing the Michael Jordan documentary on Netflix.
 And you can do the same by using a VPN - we'll show you how.